ibourn/CoinflipDapp/README.md

   in the main.js
   =>import the accounts private keys from ganache in metamask (account[0] is the owner of the contract)

-  run : `python -m http.server` (your local web server) access your dapp in the browser at : http://127.0.0.1:8000/
+  run : `python -m http.server` (your local web server) / access your dapp in the browser at : http://127.0.0.1:8000/

   and play!

-  ####to upgrade the contract :
+  #### to upgrade the contract :
-  in the 2_deploy_Coinflip.js file find the part "upgrade" and recopy the same process with the new contract then deploy with    'migrate --reset'    (according to the network used) copy/paste the abi of the new contract from build directory to abi.js copy the address of proxy from ganache to the variable addContract in main.js and launch the python server
+  * in the 2_deploy_Coinflip.js file find the part "upgrade" and recopy the same process with the new
+  * contract then deploy with `migrate --reset`(according to the network used)
+  * copy/paste the abi of the new contract from build directory to abi.js
+  * copy the address of proxy from ganache to the variable addContract in main.js
+  * and launch the python server

-  ###troubleshooting :
+  ### troubleshooting :
    * on windows for the powershell you need to modify the security to allow scripts :
    'set-ExecutionPolicy remoteSigned' ('set-ExecutionPolicy Restricted')
    * for testing purpose :